MarkPreschern/CS4500-Project/README.md

 avatar there.
 If multiple avatars can reach the same "best" tile, the avatar with the lowest source and destination coordinates lis picked (in order of priority: source.x, source.y, destination.x, destination.y).
 - 6: contains the test harness for milestone 6 (xstrategy), which checks the integrity of a player strategy that determines the best action a player can take.
 See the README in 6 for more information.
+- 7: contains a series of markdown files documenting outstanding issues, bug fixes and reworked items.